 Xerox, aspirin, thermos, and hoover were all once trademarks that lost their protected status because their names became generic.
-Most recently, Google’s trademark status was challenged unsuccessfully.
+Most recently, Google’s trademark status was challenged unsuccessfully as reported here.

 The US Court of Appeals ruled this month that Google still retains its trademark even though “google” has become synonymous with searching the internet.
 While “google” has become a verb for many, Google is a whole lot more.
 The court also noted that trademark genericide occurs when the name has become an “exclusive descriptor” that makes it difficult for competitors to compete unless they use that name.